MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Invoke-Command.md

 configuration does not exist on the remote computer, the command fails.

 The default value is the value of the `$PSSessionConfigurationName` preference variable on the local computer.
-If this preference variable is not set, the default is Microsoft.PowerShell.
+If this preference variable is not set, the default is **Microsoft.PowerShell**.
 For more information, see [about_Preference_Variables](about/about_Preference_Variables.md).

 ```yaml